The Dos and Don’ts of Naming Life Insurance Beneficiaries

-10 Beneficiary Mistakes to Avoid:
+10 Beneficiary Mistakes to Avoid When Buying Life Insurance

 1) Choosing a Minor as a Beneficiary

-2) Giving Money without Conditions
+2) Giving Money Without Conditions

 3) Believing a Will Trumps the Policy

 Don’t think that updating your will is good enough.
 If your will and policy name different beneficiaries, the life insurance money will go to whomever is listed on the policy.
 A life insurance policy is a contract and supersedes a will.

 4) Not Reviewing Your Policy

 Review your life insurance policy after life events, or every other year or so.
-An awful mistake to make would be to forget to remove your ex-spouse as beneficiary leaving your new spouse with nothing when you die.
+An awful mistake to make would be to forget to remove your ex-spouse as your beneficiary leaving your new spouse with nothing when you die.

 5) Making a Dependent Ineligible for Government Benefits

 If you have a lifelong dependent, such as a child with special needs, it would be wise not to list that individual as a beneficiary.
 Anyone who receives a gift or inheritance of more than $2,000 is disqualified for government benefits such as Supplement Security Income (SSI) and Medicaid.
 Instead, set up a special needs trust and name the trust as the beneficiary.
 Keep in mind that the main reason you’ve purchased life insurance is to make sure your loved ones are cared for once you’re gone.
 This unintentional mistake could be a costly one for beneficiaries who rely on government benefits.